Transport in Scotland: Scottish services

-History
+History of Scottish railways

 The first railway in Scotland was the Monkland and Kirkintilloch Railway, opened in 1826.
-The first passenger railway was the Kilmarnock and Troon Railway.
+The first passenger railway was the Kilmarnock & Troon Railway.
 The first railways in Scotland were operated using horse traction.
 By 1850, Scotland's major cities were linked to each other and to the rest of the British railway network.
 The second half of the nineteenth century saw a rapid expansion of the network, and by 1900; virtually every town with a population greater than 2,000 on the Scottish mainland had a railway station.
 At the same time, trains became more comfortable, faster and more frequent whilst the cost of travel declined relative to wages.

 Nevertheless, there were probably never more than 100 million or so journeys made per year within Scotland, little more than 20 per head of population, illustrating how most people had little need, financial means or desire to travel long distances.
 Railways did, though, play an important part in moving freight, especially heavy loads such as coal, iron and steel, and played a vital role in the First World War.
 After World War I, the Railways Act 1921 also known as the Grouping Act, merged the Caledonian Railway and its rival, the North British Railway into the newly created London, Midland and Scottish Railway and London and North Eastern Railway companies.
 After World War II, the railways were nationalised by the Transport Act 1947 into British Railways.
 The Scottish network was reorganised as the Scottish Region (ScR), one of six new regions of British Railways.